kestra-io/docs/docs/plugin-developer-guide/triggers/README.md

 To avoid this, move the file or remove the record from the database ; take an action to avoid an infinite triggering.
 :::

+## Documentation
+Don't forget to document your triggers, for this we provide a set of annotations that are explained in the [Document each plugin](../documentation/README.md#document-each-plugin) section.